 (727) 808-8602

-Home Latest New Products Customers' Rides Orders
+Home Latest New Products Customers' Rides Orders, Terms and Conditions

 What a crank-scraper is and other technical info...
 Some comments on our products...

-Alfa-Romeo, AMC, BMC, BMW, Buick, Buick-Rover, Cadillac, Chevrolet, Chrysler/Mopar, Datsun-Nissan, Fiat-Lancia, Ford, GM, Honda/Acura, IHC, Jaguar, Lotus, Mazda, Mercedes, MGA/MGB, Mitsubishi, Oldsmobile, Opel, Pontiac, Porsche, Renault, Studebaker, Suzuki-Geo, Toyota, Triumph, VW, Volvo
+Alfa-Romeo, AMC, BMC, BMW, Buick, Buick-Rover, Cadillac, Chevrolet, Chrysler/Mopar, Datsun-Nissan, Fiat-Lancia, Ford, GM, Honda/Acura, IHC, Jaguar, Lotus, Mazda, Mercedes, MGA/MGB, Mitsubishi, Oldsmobile, Opel, Pontiac, Porsche, Renault, SAAB, Studebaker, Suzuki-Geo, Toyota, Triumph, VW, Volvo

 We have included some representative pictures of the scrapers we make.
 If you would like to see a picture of a particular scraper please ask -- we would be more than happy to send one through.